gargamelcat/MovieFinder/README.md

 # MovieFinder
-iOS project developed with Swift
+iOS project developed with Swift 2.0 and xcode7 Beta

 Using cocoapods for libraries management.